open-food-systems-org/open-food-systems/docs/docs/future-food-technologies.md

 These include:

-• manufacturing plants
+• manufacturing plants for printers and equipment
-• ingredient production facilities
+• ingredient production facilities at various scales
-• vertical farms
+• vertical farms in urban and peri-urban areas
-• community kitchens
+• community kitchens with food printers
-• logistics hubs
+• logistics hubs for distribution
-• research laboratories
+• research laboratories for innovation
-• distribution centers
+• distribution centers for ingredients
-• training facilities
+• training facilities for workforce development
+• bioreactor production facilities
+• fermentation plants for ingredients
+• extraction facilities for plant proteins
+• cartridge filling and packaging plants
+• cold storage facilities for ingredients
+• test kitchens and development centers
+• demonstration sites for public education
+• recycling facilities for packaging
+• renewable energy installations for power
+• water treatment plants for recycling

+Construction considerations:

+• food-grade facility requirements
+• sanitary design principles
+• energy efficiency and sustainability
+• adaptability for future changes
+• modular construction for speed
+• local materials and labor
+• community integration and benefit
+• accessibility and inclusion
+• safety and security
+• environmental impact minimization

 Industries involved: